Karturbis/atlantica/readme.md

 eat (removes item from inventory and adds nutrition value of item to saturation value of the player).

-Currently the main part of contributes goes to language_handler_de and terminal_handler.
+Currently the main part of contributions go to the network fork of the project.
+Goal of the network fork is to implement a stable client server model and implement multiplayer.